Bots: An Investment in Technology or People?

-Recent and rapid advances in automation technologies, including AI, autonomous systems and robotics, and concerns are being raised anew — and with new urgency.
-However, the reality is that the technology will continue to evolve, as will our collective understanding of the economic implications.
+Recent and rapid advances in automation technologies, including AI, autonomous systems, and robotics, are once again raising concerns – and with new urgency.
+However, the reality is that technology will continue to evolve, as will our collective understanding of the economic implications.

 The Digital Workforce Defined